pedrocorrea2002/fluxo/README.md

   ### ℹ️ About

-  This application was made to solve my own problem with the spend management.
+  This application was made to solve my own problem with finantial management.
 The main idea was to measure by month how much money I was spending in each category of spent, another important feature for me was to measure how much of my salary I was saving in the end of the month.
   While there are lots of another ways to manage spents, like using a spreadsheet or an already existing application, I was looking for a solution that would be fast to use, and I wishing to pass by the experience of creating a full application from the initial planning until the last feature.

   ### ⚠️ Requirements